Malicious destruction of property is a serious crime that carries the possibility of a state prison sentence upon conviction.

 Malicious destruction of property cases can be defended in a variety of ways.

 Although malicious or wanton destruction of property does not result in physical injury to the alleged victim, prosecutors and judges take this crime seriously.
-If you are convicted of maliciously or wantonly destroying someone else's property, there is a real possibility that you will be sentenced to jail.
-It is imperative that you consult with a criminal defense attorney to give yourself the best chance of winning the case.
-Attorney Chris Spring will visit you at your home to review the facts of your case and provide you with a defense plan.
+If you are convicted of maliciously or wantonly destroying someone else’s property, there is a real possibility that you will be sentenced to jail.
+It is imperative that you consult with a Middlesex County criminal defense attorney to give yourself the best chance of winning the case.
+Attorney Chris Spring will visit you at your home to review the facts of your case and provide you with a defense plan regardless of whether you have been accused of arson or money laundering.
 Call Attorney Spring today to schedule an appointment.